Concrete Driveway Calculator

 666.67 ÷ 27 = 24.69 yds3

-Our concrete calculator makes it easy to estimate concrete and can be used in lieu of the equations above.
+Our concrete calculator makes it easy to estimate concrete, and you can use it instead of the equations above.

 Estimating Rebar for a Rectangular Driveway

-To find the rows of rebar in the grid, find the length of the grid in feet to find the number of pieces of rebar, and they should be equal to the width of the grid in length.
-To find the columns of rebar in the grid, find the width of the grid in feet to find the number of pieces of rebar, and the length of the grid is the length of the rebar pieces.
+To find the rows of rebar in the grid, find the length of the grid in feet to find the number of rebar pieces, and they should be equal to the width of the grid in length.
+To find the columns of rebar in the grid, find the grid’s width in feet to find the number of pieces of rebar, and the length of the grid is the length of the rebar pieces.

 Estimating Rebar for an Irregular Driveway